dotnet-websharper/core/docs/Sitelets.md

 * Mapping from endpoints to URLs.
 This allows you to have internal links that are verified by the type system, instead of writing URLs by hand and being at the mercy of a typo or a change in the URL scheme.
 You can read more on this [in the "Context" section](#context).

 * Mapping from endpoints to content.
-Finally, once a request has been parsed, this determines what content (HTML or other) must be returned to the client.
+Once a request has been parsed, this determines what content (HTML or other) must be returned to the client.

 A number of primitives are available to create and compose Sitelets.